 If you’re speaking, hold the room’s attention, slowly and confidently.
 If you’re making them wonder whether you believe in what you’re saying, there is a good chance they aren’t going to believe in it either.

 EXPAND YOUR VOCABULARY

 We’re reading less.
 There’s no way around it.
 However with dropping book sales comes a dropping vocab.
-One of the best ways to make sure that you’re ever-expanding your word base is to read.
+One of the best ways to make sure that you’re ever-expanding your word base is by reading.
 This can be as simple as reading a page out loud every night when you get home.
 It can be any kind of written word, from fiction to newspaper.
-Not only will this exercise help you practice annunciation, but you’ll start to learn words without even trying.
+Not only will this exercise help you practice enunciation, but you’ll start to learn words without even trying.